Ways to Cut Grocery Costs

 Ready-made meals at the supermarket are quick and easy, but they can get expensive.
 Cooking from scratch is cheaper and often a healthier alternative, with fewer additives and preservatives.

 When you cook from scratch, you tend to use the same basic ingredients over and over.
 If you buy those items in bulk, you can save even more.
-Often there are leftovers that can be used for additional meals or lunches.
-The key to saving when cooking from scratch is to also understand the concept of cross-utilization when you have one ingredient that is applied in multiple ways.
+Often, there are leftovers that can be used for additional meals or lunches.
+The key to saving when cooking from scratch is to also understand the concept of cross-utilization, when you have one ingredient that is applied in multiple ways.

 Take fruit.
 Fruit can be eaten at breakfast, added to a salad, and used in a smoothie.
 “There are tons of ways to use ingredients, aside from restricting them to one meal or one type of cuisine.